Carnivore diet: Diet

-People following a carnivore diet consume animal-based products, such as beef, pork, poultry, and seafood.
+People following a carnivore diet consume high-protein animal-based products, such as beef, pork, poultry, and seafood.
 Some may eat dairy products and eggs.
 All fruits, legumes, vegetables, grains, nuts and seeds are strictly excluded.

+The carnivore diet is often confused with Inuit cuisine.
+Primary differences include a high proportion of organs in the Inuit diet, high seafood content, and consumption of raw meat, all of which are not typical for the fad carnivore diet.
+Inuit cuisine is also not exclusively composed of animal products, as the Inuit would consume plant products they acquired from gathering.

-Health and environmental concerns
+Health concerns

 There is no clinical evidence that the carnivore diet provides any health benefits.
 Dietitians dismiss the carnivore diet as an extreme fad diet, which has attracted criticism from dietitians and physicians as being potentially dangerous to health (see Meat).

-It also raises levels of LDL cholesterol, which increases risk of cardiovascular disease.
-Carnivore diets exclude essential micronutrients and antioxidants found in fruits and vegetables, they are also low in dietary fiber which can cause constipation.

-A carnivore diet high in red meat increases risk of colon cancer and gout.
+It also raises levels of LDL cholesterol, which increases the risk of cardiovascular disease.
+Carnivore diets exclude fruits and vegetables which supply micronutrients.
+They are also low in dietary fiber, possibly causing constipation.
+A carnivore diet high in red meat increases the risks of colon cancer and gout.
+The high protein intake of a carnivore diet can lead to impaired kidney function.

-High protein diets containing 200-400g of protein per day may exceed the liver's capacity to convert excess nitrogen to urea.
-When protein intake constitutes 35% or more of total energy intake the risk increases for hyperaminoacidemia, hyperammonemia, hyperinsulinemia, nausea, diarrhea, and even death (rabbit starvation syndrom).
+Environmental impact

 Criticism also derives from concerns about greenhouse gas emissions associated with large-scale livestock farming required to produce meats commercially, and the potential for such emissions to worsen climate change (see environmental impact of meat production).